MIT Media Lab: Administration

-The Media Lab has at times had regional branches in other parts of the world, such as Media Lab Europe and Media Lab Asia, each with their own staff and governing bodies.
+The media lab has at times had regional branches in other parts of the world, such as Media Lab Europe and Media Lab Asia, each with their own staff and governing bodies.

 Funding model

-The Lab's primary funding comes from corporate sponsorship.
-Rather than accepting funding on a per-project or per-group basis, the Lab asks sponsors to fund general themes; sponsors can then connect with Media Lab research.
-Specific projects and researchers are also funded more traditionally through government institutions including the NIH, NSF, and DARPA.
+The lab's primary funding comes from corporate sponsorship.
+Rather than accepting funding on a per-project or per-group basis, the lab asks sponsors to fund general themes; sponsors can then connect with media lab research.
+Specific projects and researchers are also funded more traditionally through US government institutions including the NIH, NSF, and DARPA.
 Also, consortia with other schools or other departments at MIT are often able to have money that does not enter into the common pool.

 MIT Media Lab has an approximately $75 million annual operating budget.

 Intellectual property

-Companies sponsoring the Lab can share in the Lab's intellectual property without paying license fees or royalties.
-Non-sponsors cannot make use of Media Lab developments for two years after technical disclosure is made to MIT and Media Lab sponsors.
-The Media Lab generates approximately 20 new patents every year.
+Companies sponsoring the lab can share in the lab's intellectual property without paying license fees or royalties.
+Non-sponsors cannot make use of media lab developments for two years after technical disclosure is made to MIT and media lab sponsors.
+The media lab generates approximately 20 new patents every year.

-Research at the Lab
+Research at the lab

-Some recurring themes of work at the Media Lab include human adaptability, human computer interaction, education and communication, artistic creation and visualization, and designing technology for the developing world.
+Some recurring themes of work at the media lab include human adaptability, human computer interaction, education and communication, artistic creation and visualization, and designing technology for the developing world.
 Other research focus includes machines with common sense, sociable robots, prosthetics, sensor networks, musical devices, city design, and public health.
 Research programs all include iterative development of prototypes which are tested and displayed for visitors.

 Each of these areas of research may incorporate others.
 Interaction design research includes designing intelligent objects and environments.
-Educational research has also included integrating more computation into learning activities - including software for learning, programmable toys, and artistic or musical instruments.
+Educational research has also included integrating more computation into learning activities – including software for learning, programmable toys, and artistic or musical instruments.
 Examples include Lego Mindstorms, the PicoCricket, and One Laptop per Child.